-The cervix, which is the bottom portion of the uterus, opens when a woman has a baby, through a process called cervical dilation.
+The cervix, which is the lowest portion of the uterus, opens when a woman has a baby, through a process called cervical dilation.
 The process of the cervix opening (dilating) is one way that healthcare staff track how a woman’s labor is progressing.

 During labor, the cervix opens to accommodate the passage of baby’s head into the vagina, which is around 10 centimeters (cm) dilated for most term babies.